We have changed our brand name to Ravn Alaska (like the bird) ~ formerly Era Alaska.

-For decades, Era Alaska and its family of partners have been connecting some of the Last Frontier’s most famous destinations, including Anchorage, Fairbanks, Bethel, Cordova, Homer, Valdez, Kenai, Kodiak and beyond.
+For decades, our airlines have been connecting some of the Last Frontier’s most famous destinations, including Anchorage, Fairbanks, Bethel, Cordova, Homer, Valdez, Kenai, Kodiak and beyond.

 Whether it's Era Aviation, Hageland Aviation or Frontier Flying Service — combined, our companies have been flying here for about as long as Alaska's been a state.
 In fact, our operations and experience have grown right alongside the Last Frontier.

-One of the earliest pieces of the Era Alaska puzzle fell into place in 1948.
-Era Aviation began operations that year as Carl Brady flew the first commercial helicopter to Alaska to work on a mapping contract for the U.S. government.
+Era Aviation began operations in 1948 as Carl Brady flew the first commercial helicopter to Alaska to work on a mapping contract for the U.S. government.

 These small mapping routes grew over the years until scheduled passenger service took flight in May 1983.
 At that time, the company was wholly owned by Rowan Companies.

-After a series of owners, Era Aviation joined with the combined Hageland Aviation and Frontier Flying Service in 2009 under the Era Alaska family umbrella.
-The newest partnership formed the largest airgroup in the state by serving more cities and passengers with the largest airplane fleet in Alaska.
+After a series of owners, Era Aviation was acquired by the parent company of Hageland Aviation and Frontier Flying Service in 2009 under the Era Alaska family umbrella.
+The addition of Era helped form the largest airgroup in the state by serving more cities and passengers with the largest airplane fleet in Alaska.
 Era’s scheduled regional passenger and cargo flights offer comfort, convenience and impeccable service, primarily using a combination of Bombardier Dash-8 and Beechcraft 1900D and 1900C aircraft.

 Frontier Flying Service